-Entrance exams Yes No

-C8A Does your institution make use of SAT, ACT, or SA T Subject Test 1

-scores in admission decisions for first-time, first-year ır, degree-seeking X
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test ĺ scores in admission decisions for first-time, first-year, degree- Х seeking applicants?

-applicants?

-C8A A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

-admission for Fall 2012.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-С8Д SAT or ACT X
+C8A SAT or ACT Х

-ACT only Х X †
+C8A ACT only Х

-SAT only X †
+C8A SAT only Х

-SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or ACT х

-00/1 ACT Χ

 C8A SAT Subject Tests only Х

-C8B C8B If your institution will make use of for Fall 2012, please indicate whi in the admissions process): ACT with Writing Component rec ACT with Writing component reco ch ONE of the follouired ommended
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with writing required

+C8B ACT with writing recommended

+C8B ACT with or without writing accepted

+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

+C8B SAT with Essay com ponent required

+C8B SAT with Essay component recommended

+C8B SAT with or without Essay component accepted

-COC Places indicate how your instituti on will use the CA T or ACT writing or ampapanti ahaak a Il that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

-C8C Please indicate how your instituti on will use the SA TOTACT WITHING CO SAT essay ACT essay 1
+C8C SAT essay ACT essay

-For admission SATESSAY ACTESSAY
+C8C For admission

-For placement 1
+C8C For placement

-•

-For advising 4
+C8C For advising Х Х

-In place of an application essay
+C8C In place of an application essay

+C8C

-C8C As a validity check on the applica tion essay
+As a validity check on the application essay

-No college policy as of now
+C8C No college policy as of now

 C8C Not using essay component

-COD In addition, does your institution uco applicantal tos et aggress for goods mio advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D In addition, does your institution Yes No

-COD X INO
+Yes X

-ı
+No

-C8E Latest date by which SAT or ACT scores must be re eceived for fall- N/A

-Latest date by which SAT Subject
+C8E Latest date by which SAT or ACT scores must be received for fall- C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

-fall-term admission N/A

-II.

-C8F C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, see F
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F

-CSG Please indicate which tests your instit tution uses for place ment (e.a. state test s).
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G · · · · · · · · · · · · · · · · · · · Lamon addo for place ~,. [
+C8G SAT Х

-C8G X
+C8G ACT Х

-SAT Subject Tests
+C8G SAT Subject Tests

-C8G
+C8G AP Х

-CLEP 00112:00
+C8G CLEP Х

-Institutional Exam COMPASS
+C8G Institutional Exam Placement Test

 C8G State Exam (specify):